 This section provides an overview of LAWA specific standards, plus related federal, local, and national standards.
-LAWA standards have been created to improve productivity and reliable information exchange through the full life-cycle of Revit files, geospatial data, CAD drawings and related documents
+LAWA standards have been created to improve productivity and reliable information exchange through the full life-cycle of geospatial data, CAD and BIM files along with related documents.